 |16.||Fujifilm X-T10||Y||stereo / mono||Y||-||micro||2.0||Y||-||-|

 It is notable that the X70 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the SX520 does not provide wifi capability.

-Both the SX520 and the X70 have been discontinued, but can regularly be found used on eBay.
+Both the SX520 and the X70 have been discontinued, but can regularly be found used on ebay.
 The SX520 was replaced by the Canon SX530, while the X70 was followed by the Fujifilm XF10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX520 Manual (free pdf) or the online Fujifilm X70 Manual.
+Further information on the features and operation of the SX520 and X70 can be found, respectively, in the Canon SX520 Manual (free pdf) or the online Fujifilm X70 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX520 and the Fujifilm X70?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon PowerShot SX520 HS:

 - Wider view: Has a wider-angle lens that facilitates landscape or interior shots.

 - Sharper images: Has hand-shake reducing image stabilization built-in.

 - More affordable: Was introduced into a lower priced category (50 percent cheaper at launch).